DolphDev/pynationstates/readme.md

     print(data)

-When we run the code (Assuming no errors on Nationstates end), we are returned this
+When we run the code (Assuming there were no errors on Nationstates end), The code returned this

     {'numnations': u'119228'}